-As you can see, I began with a simple black tank top, size 4-5.
+As you can see in the photo above, I began with a simple black tank top, size 4-5.
 As I said before, Phoebe wears between a 18 month and a 2t.
 I just threw the tank over her clothes in the store and made sure that it could close between her legs.

-I figured that the easiest way to start wold be fixing up the straps.
+I figured that the easiest way to start would be fixing up the straps.
 If you want to be all fancy, use a seam ripper.
 Otherwise, just cut the strap at the base on the back of the tank.

 All done?
 Great!
 Now you get to sew them back on!
 To be honest, I didn't actually measure the straps; I just crossed them and sewed them back down.
 But, much to my dismay, they were way too long, so I had to cut them again and sew them down again again.

 Now that your straps are strapped down, it's time to move to the booty.

 You can either measure your kid with your measuring tape or just use an appropriately sized leotard as a template.
-I didn't want to goof up on my $1.68 tank top with my wonky measuring abilities, so I used the later method.
+I didn't want to goof up on my $1.68 tank top with my wonky measuring abilities, so I used the latter method.

 Cut the back of the leotard first and work your way up the sides.
 I didn't trim the sides the first time and had rip out my seams and start over.